MineInAbyss/ProtocolBurrito/README.md

 ### Limitations

 - We currently require you to provide Kotlin yourself, either via shading or a separate dependency plugin.
 We are going to look into setting this up automatically with https://github.com/knightzmc/pdm/.
-- Many data types outside primitives aren't supported.
-We'll be fixing this for ItemStacks soon but more complex NBT structure support will be harder to implement.
+- Many data types (including arrays) aren't currently supported.
+These values are simply skipped, and a wrapper won't be generated for them.